 People distribute and prepare fresh vegetables, handmade jewelry, rice wine, and homemade bread to honor their deceased ancestors.
 If you plan to visit Nagaland in December, you will meet people who indulge in dancing performances to the rhythm of pulsating traditional music.
 Kuki Tribe is known for its artworks, and thus, you can witness this festival's artistic splendor.

 First of all the festival is held for a shorter duration of 2 days!
 Secondly, music pulsates from the large traditional drums and other elegant instruments are a treat for everyone.
 Locals and tribal people wear traditional attires, and several food stalls are set up to keep the festive spirit going.
 Traveling with your family, get ready to indulge in several fairs, contests, and games.

 - Highlight: Dance, feast, and outdoor games are the highlight.

 - Belongs to Which Tribe: Dimasa Tribe/Nagas

 When the January harvest gets completed, Bushu Dima is celebrated.
-The Dimasa Tribe people sing songs followed with drum beats, also called ‘Kharam.’
+The Dimasa Tribe people sing songs followed by drum beats, called ‘Kharam.’
 Locals or Nagas spend their first night dancing enthusiastically, followed by their traditional attires.
 Throughout this festival, elders are respected by the youngsters through several religious ceremonies.
-Food is prepared and arrangement for fun and frolic activities is done.
+Food is prepared, and arrangement for fun and frolic activities is done.